How To Uninstall Apps on Android TV – Even System Apps!

 Then, click on Apps to go to that sub-menu.

-In this example, I’m going to uninstall Kodi from my Android TV.
-Click on the app you want to uninstall to get to it’s detail page.
+In this example, I will uninstall Kodi from my Android TV.
+Click on the app you want to uninstall to get to its detail page.

 Click Uninstall to continue.

-A new screen will pop up and the system will ask if your really want to uninstall this app from your Android TV.
+A new screen will pop up, and the system will ask if you really want to uninstall this app from your Android TV.

 Click OK to continue.